Pablo-Gonzalez-Calderon/showybox-package/showy.typ

 /*
  * Function: showy-stroke()
  *
- * Description: Creates a stroke ot set of strokes
+ * Description: Creates a stroke or set of strokes
  * to use as borders.
  *
  * Parameters: